Kinglsey header

 More about Showdown in Amherst

-Header image: Film & Video Chair Kingsley Lims Nyarko on the set of Telly award-winning Showdown in Amherst, a short film about Emily Dickenson.
+Header image: Film & Video Chair Kingsley Lims Nyarko on the set of Telly award-winning Showdown in Amherst, a short film about Emily Dickinson.

 Learn more about the Film & Video program at CCAD or apply here.